 - Lighting.
 You need bright light for your yucca to really thrive.
 Yuccas will warn you of low lighting conditions by becoming a brighter green, then yellowing and browning if insufficient light persists.
 Although they need bright light, never place indoor yucca plants in a window with direct sunlight, or else you’ll have the opposite problem and cook your yuccas to death.

 - Watering.
-Because yuccas are desert residents, watering can be fraught with problems.
+Since yuccas are desert residents, watering can be fraught with problems.
 It’s hard to water them too little if you’re watering at all, but watering too much is easy and quickly leads to root rot in all varieties.
 If your plant is small enough to dig, check the roots.
 They should be firm and white or cream colored, but absolutely not black or squishy.
-If that’s what you find, cut away the damaged roots, repot your plant in a container or garden spot with good drainage and water only when the top two inches of soil are dry.
+If that’s what you find, cut away the damaged roots, repot your plant in a container or garden spot with good drainage, and water only when the top two inches (5 cm.) of soil are dry.

 - Fluoride toxicity.
 When your yucca plant has brown tips, it’s likely due to fluoride toxicity.
-This issue generally starts as small brown spots on leaf margins, but soon encompasses the entire leaf tip.
+This issue generally starts as small brown spots on leaf margins but soon encompasses the entire leaf tip.
 It’s especially bad on older leaves.
 There’s no serious risk with fluoride toxicity, but it does make a yucca look unsightly.
 Switch to watering with distilled water and the problem will clear up over time.

 - Fungal leaf spots.
 Once in a while the conditions are just right for fungal leaf spots to take hold in yucca.
 The fungal pathogens involved will cause spotting, often with a yellow halo, but rarely damage whole leaves.
 Remove damaged leaves and spray the plant with a copper fungicide as long as the weather is moist to prevent the spread of fungal spores to non-infected leaves.